Dominic DeNucci: World Championship Wrestling (Australia) (1964–1966, 1968, 1970)

 In 1964, DeNucci made his debut in Australia for World Championship Wrestling.
 He feuded with Killer Kowalski.
 On November 7, 1964, he defeated Kowalski for the IWA World Heavyweight Championship in Melbourne.
 He dropped the title to Ray Stevens on January 9, 1965.
 A month later he regained the title by defeating Stevens.
 On March 10 he dropped the title again to Stevens.
 He continued feuding with Kowalski.
 On February 12, 1966, he won the title for the third time defeating Kowalski.
 He held the title for 111 days until losing it to Toru Tanaka on June 3 in Sydney.
-Afterwards he teamed with Kowalski and his Italian friend Bruno Sammartino feuding with Japanese heels Toru Tanaka and Mitsu Arakawa.
+Afterwards, he teamed with Kowalski and his Italian friend Bruno Sammartino feuding with Japanese heels Toru Tanaka and Mitsu Arakawa.

 On July 1, 1966, he teamed with Mark Lewin as they defeated Larry Hennig and Harley Race for the IWA World Tag Team Championship.
 They dropped the title to Skull Murphy and Brute Bernard on July 15.
 After that DeNucci returned to North America.
 In May 1968 he returned this time teaming with Antonio Pugliese as they defeated Skull Murphy and Killer Karl Kox for the IWA World Tag Team title.
 They dropped it to Killer Kowalski and Bill Miller.
 He found a new partner Mario Milano and they defeated Kowalski and Miller for the title.
 Then they dropped the title to Mikel Scicluna and Ciclón Negro.
 In 1970 he made another return this time feuding with King Curtis Iaukea.
 On January 16 he won his fourth and final IWA World Heavyweight Championship defeating Iaukea.
 On March 25 he dropped the title to Iaukea.

 Various promotions (1966–1978)

 After he left Australia in 1966 he returned to North America wrestling in Vancouver, British Columbia, Canada, for a year.
 He wrestled in many territories in Cleveland, Buffalo, St. Louis, Chicago, and Big Time Wrestling in Detroit.
-Also he was very popular in the Michigan/Ohio territory in the early 1970s as well as Toronto for Maple Leaf Wrestling from 1969-1978.
+Also, he was very popular in the Michigan/Ohio territory in the early 1970s as well as Toronto for Maple Leaf Wrestling from 1969 to 1978.
 In 1974 he wrestled for Championship Wrestling from Florida where he won the NWA Florida Tag Team Championship with Tony Parisi defeating Dick Slater and Toru Tanaka.
 They dropped the titles in 1975 to Slater and J. J. Dillon.